Foggin History, Family Crest & Coats of Arms

 One of the first on record was Sir John Wogan (d.
 1321?), Chief Justice and Governor of Ireland.
 He was the son of "Sir Matthew Wogan (by Avicia, heiress of Walter Malephant), and great-grandson of Gwgan, son of Bleddyn ap Maenarch, Lord of Brecknock.
 Gwgan, whose name in course of time was softened into Wogan, married Gwenllian, the heiress of Wiston in Pembrokeshire, where his descendants were subsequently settled. "

-Important Dates for the Foggin family
+Early History of the Foggin family

 This web page shows only a small excerpt of our Foggin research.
 Another 51 words (4 lines of text) covering the years 1542, 1448, 1542, 1556, 1543, 1554, 1588, 1644, 1621, 1622, 1625, 1629, 1640, 1644, 1620, 1625, 1648, 1649, 1702, 1672, 1638, 1708, 1679, 1685, 1700, 1681, 1685, 1678, 1758, 1317, 1321, 1295, 1313, 1317, 1650, 1716 and 1654 are included under the topic Early Foggin History in all our PDF Extended History products and printed products wherever possible.